 The following herbs have been found to be beneficial:

 Are you suffering from bladder prolapse?
-For any questions, information or guidance regarding the treatment of prolapsed bladder, get in touch with our specialty-trained, skilled urologists at Marina Del Rey Hospital.
+For any questions, information, or guidance regarding the treatment of prolapsed bladder, get in touch with our specialty-trained, skilled urologists at Cedars-Sinai Marina del Rey Hospital.